Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach

 The privacy of sampling a prior from $\hypQ^*$ is crucial to obtain $\epsilon_i$ for plugging it into the client-level bound \eqref{eq:client_level_guarantee_qstar} and for employing Theorem \ref{theo:server_bound}.
 We rely on a result by \citet{priv_Gibbs} that proves the DP of sampling from the Gibbs distribution. \begin{lemma} A prior sampled from $\hypQ^*$ preserves $\epsilon_i$-DP for client $i$, where $\epsilon_i = 2 \beta \tau (b-a) /m_i$ . \end{lemma} As a result, $\hypQ^*$ satisfies the privacy assumption of Theorem \ref{theo:server_bound} with $\epsilon= \max_{i\in \{1,\cdots, \ne\}} \epsilon_i$.
-Complementary discussions regarding the role of DP in our framework are available in Appendix \ref{app:dp}.
+Additional insights into the role of DP in our framework are provided in Appendix \ref{app:dp}.

 \paragraph{PAC-Bayesian bound for new clients.} So far, we considered a fixed set of \textit{existing} clients who participate in training the optimal hyper-posterior.
 In a realistic FL setup, there might be \textit{new} clients (see \cd) who join the system later and hence, do not engage in federated training.
 A new client holds a presumably small set of samples which leads to overfitting.
 Assuming the existing and new clients are similar, it is constructive for the new clients to readily employ $\hypQ^*$ without having contributed to training it.
 In this section, we establish a PAC bound for such new clients.